-The ability to accurately identify risk tolerance is one of the foundational underpinnings of a well-designed investment portfolio.
+The ability to accurately assess your risk tolerance is one of the foundational underpinnings of a well-designed investment portfolio.

-Typically, the process of identifying risk tolerance has involved answering questions about your financial goals, investment objective and attitude toward market fluctuations.
+Typically, the process to help determine your risk tolerance in investing involves answering questions about your financial goals, investment objective and attitude toward market fluctuations.
 The purpose is to reveal where you are on the risk spectrum, ranging from conservative to aggressive.
-Your Ameriprise financial advisor factors that into the personalized investment recommendations they provide to you.
+We factor that into the personalized investment recommendations provided to you.

 Ancient Greek philosophers exhorted students to “know thyself.”
 Investors should do the same.
-With support from your financial advisor, consider your hopes and fears, motivations and aspirations.
+With support from us, consider your hopes and fears, motivations and aspirations.
 Those factors might impact your attitude toward investment gains and losses, risks and rewards.
 This is a cornerstone principle of behavioral economics, which reminds us that we are human, not the rational actors that traditional economic models have assumed.

-An Ameriprise tool helps to make the process of identifying your risk tolerance more interactive and intuitive.
+An Ameriprise Financial tool helps to make the process of determining your risk tolerance more interactive and intuitive.
 It uses a series of historical market scenarios to illustrate the impact of risk on your portfolio, in both percentage and dollar terms.

 You will gain greater insight into how specific changes in risk tolerance and market behaviors are likely to impact your portfolio.
 In our view, this will lead to greater precision in defining what it means to be a conservative or aggressive investor, or somewhere in between.

-To learn more about risk tolerance and the role it plays in a sound portfolio, or if you have questions about your own profile, please speak with your Ameriprise financial advisor.
+To learn more about how to determine your investment risk tolerance and the role it plays in a sound portfolio, or if you have questions about your own profile, please speak with us.